What are nuts?

 2. Supports gut health

 Nuts are a good source of fibre, with almonds, hazelnuts, pistachios and pecans being among the richest.
 Evidence suggests that a diet rich in fibre is associated with a lower risk of a number of chronic diseases including heart disease and diabetes.
-Increasing fibre in your diet can also support and regulate your digestive function.
+Increasing fibre in your diet may also support and regulate your digestive function.

 The polyphenols in nuts also help to keep our guts healthy by benefiting the good bacteria that reside there – they do this by fuelling the bacteria, helping them grow and increase in number.
-In turn certain bacteria produce short chain fatty acids which provide numerous benefits for both our gut and our wider health.
+In turn certain bacteria produce short chain fatty acids that provide numerous benefits for both our gut and our wider health.

 3. May aid weight management